Is it hunger? Or is that pang a need for something else?

 I have been living the low-carb keto lifestyle for more than four years, and by now I like to think that I have it pretty much all figured out.

 This type of fare, day after day, now generally keeps me satisfied and rarely craving anything more at all.
-I am rarely hungry between meals and if I am, I just grab a piece of cheese or a handful of macadamia nuts and up the fat a bit at the next meal.
+I am rarely hungry between meals and if I am, I just grab a piece of cheese or a hard-boiled egg or a handful of almonds and eat a bit more protein at the next meal.

 I adore the fact that most of the time I no longer feel enslaved to food.
-This new normal is amazing after more than 45 years of regularly feeling so hangry between meals that I thought I might collapse if I didn’t eat, now.
+This new normal is amazing after more than 45 years of regularly feeling so hangry between meals that I thought I might collapse if I didn’t eat right that minute.
 It was always as if a demon, in the gaping maw of my stomach, was snapping his bull whip, yelling: “Feed me this instant.”
 (And usually not something healthy but potato chips, French fries, donuts, or popcorn!)

 So, it was a great surprise the other day, late on a Friday afternoon, when seemingly out of nowhere the demon craving returned.
 He was stomping in my stomach, throwing a ruckus, demanding something to meet his urgent need.